atxwang/atxwang.github.io/_posts/reflections on year 1/brat.md

 ---
 [obligatory spotify playlist plug](https://open.spotify.com/playlist/3kFRsZcpe16fD0itKeCSvi?si=8b16f3a6bab24f16)

 has there ever been a cultural phenomenon more memefied, pervasive, and celebrated than Charli xcx's *BRAT*?
-Charli's greatest critical and commercial success yet has not only launched her from underground icon to mainstream recognition but also metastasized its way into every information highway of our consumption-obsessed culture. "brat" has become a meaningless, superficial signaling word for some archetypal cool girl or gay identity. "brat summer" means parties and poppers. "brat" is a catch all icon, an [advertising catchphrase](https://www.delish.com/food-news/a61500647/field-roast-brat-wurst-charli-xcx/), [tiktok trend](https://www.youtube.com/watch?v=nLe0YHj6HCI), and the [democratic party's 2024 presidential campaign anthem](https://www.cbsnews.com/video/how-vice-president-kamala-harris-became-brat/). how the fuck did we end up here?
+Charli's greatest critical and commercial success yet has not only launched her from underground icon to mainstream recognition but also metastasized its way into every information highway of our consumption-obsessed culture. "brat" has become a meaningless, superficial signaling word for some archetypal cool girl/gay. "brat summer" means parties and poppers. "brat" is a catch all icon, an [advertising catchphrase](https://www.delish.com/food-news/a61500647/field-roast-brat-wurst-charli-xcx/), [tiktok trend](https://www.youtube.com/watch?v=nLe0YHj6HCI), and the [democratic party's 2024 presidential campaign anthem](https://www.cbsnews.com/video/how-vice-president-kamala-harris-became-brat/). how the fuck did we get here?

 charlixcx as an artist makes sad girl bops. club anthems about hating yourself and wanting to leave. of course she was influenced by punk and post punk ie. the cure's kiss me kiss me kiss me as well as artists like robyn. examples: gone, the near entirety of how i'm feeling now